Characters: Iron Man Films

 - Bald of Evil: Once his true colors are revealed.

-- Even Evil Has Loved Ones: Working to have his daughter's leg regenerated.
+- Even Evil Has Loved Ones: Working to use Extremis to have his daughter's leg regenerated.

 - Number Two: He's the second in command of the USA.